nickmat/ProjectStart/README.md

 Clicking on a menu option then launches the shortcut and closes the ProjectStart app.

+### How it Works

+Somewhere on your file system you setup a directory containing a directory for each of your main projects.
+If you have a number of smaller projects, they can be grouped together in an "Other Projects" directory.

+Populate the project directories with shortcuts to your projects documents and batch/script files.

+Install the ProjectStart app and pin it to the taskbar.

 ### Initial Set Up

 Set up an environment value:-